amygorgon/didtyronzil/docs/scheme/did-scheme.md

 > Both the scheme identifier (did) and the method name MUST be an [ASCII lowercase string](https://infra.spec.whatwg.org/#ascii-lowercase).

-The tyronZIL DID-Method defines its method-name as "tyron" and the method-specific-id syntax as hierarchically partitioned:
+The tyronZIL DID Method defines its method-name as "tyron" and the method-specific-id syntax as hierarchically partitioned:

 ```json
 method-name             = "tyron"